1910. Painting the Eifel tower to keep it from rusting away. Public copyrights by the National Library of France.

 Bonatti with photographer Giorgio Lotti.

 By 1953 Robert Paragot (top photo, far right) again and again had heightened the difficulty bar for singular hard climb moves by solving infamous Bleau climbing problems.
 Here he's seen on the yet unclimbed north face of Grand Capucin.
+Another adventure: in 1976 he participates in a climbing competition in the USSR's Yupshara Gorge near Gagra in the Caucasus.

 1955: In the southern USA John Gill, studying mathematics, introduces magnesiumchalk in bouldering while solving climbing problems in unheard-of difficulties.
 He becomes a professor, introduces a new grading system while warning for gradethinking at the same time.